A new life for brownfield sites from 19th century Alexandria

 Minat Al Bassal’s mostly vacant industrial buildings are characteristic of Egypt’s modern industrial heritage and can attract users and investors who want to live or work in this environment.
 Owned by Cotton Holding and various banks, these buildings have large and adaptable areas suitable for conversion to new uses.

-The project will promote industrial culture and heritage to the citizens of Alexandria, and will also develop a new urban hub, creating opportunities and jobs for its inhabitants.
+The project promoted industrial culture and heritage to the citizens of Alexandria, and also developed a new urban hub, creating opportunities and jobs for its inhabitants.

 In this perspective, the Governorate of Alexandria, its Urban Planning Department and its other financial and technical departments play a central role, in collaboration with the Egyptian Foreign Ministry, which facilitates the involvement of several institutions such as the Deputy Ministry of Urban Renewal and Informal Settlements, the Ministry of Culture and Ministry of the Environment, the General Organization for Physical Planning (GOPP), the Informal Settlements Development Facility (ISDF), the National Organization for Urban Harmony (NOUH), the private sector, notably the Cotton and Textile Industries Holding Company (CTIHC) and national banks.